clarkmcc/go-hubspot/generated/v3/source_code/docs/ContentApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCmsV3SourceCodeEnvironmentContentPathCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiContentCreateRequest struct via the builder pattern

 Name | Type | Description  | Notes